JamesWoolfenden/learn-packer/docs/ansible-docker.md

 As of writing there’s still no support for running Ansible on Windows [except via WSL], so to run these examples you will have to have a Mac Or Linux.

-## Pre-requisite
+## Pre-requisites

 Ansible needs to be installed.
-On Ubuntu thats:
+On Ubuntu that's:

 ```bash
 sudo apt update